havelessbemore/circle-ds/docs/classes/CircularLinkedQueue.md

 ▸ **values**(): `IterableIterator`\<`T`\>

-Iterate through the collection's values.

-**NOTE:** Unknown behavior may occur if the collection is modified during use.
+Returns a new iterator that contains the values for each element in the `Collection`.

 #### Returns

 `IterableIterator`\<`T`\>

-an iterable of values.
+An iterable iterator for the values of the collection.

 #### Implementation of